hakron/lateral_technicalExercise/README.md

 ## INFO

-You will need to create a .env file, and safe your API key as REACT_APP_LATERAL_API_CODE='YOURAPIKEY' In the project directory, you can run:
+You will need to create a .env file, and safe your API key as REACT_APP_LATERAL_API_CODE='YOURAPIKEY' In the project directory.

+## You can run:

 ### `yarn`
  Install the packages